lastingParadox/ff-site/archive-to-markdown/md/ff2/mousehole.md

 **Bagelwrecker** _(02-Jul-18 05:10 PM)_

-_Seth ignores Steel and raises his watch to his mouth, activating his comms._
+_Seth ignores Steely and raises his watch to his mouth, activating his comms._

 > Remember that time we drank with the dwarvess Emmett?